 4. Private health insurance is too expensive

-Though private health insurance is sometimes perceived as a lifestyle choice exclusively for the wealthy, it is more accessible than you may think.
+Though private health insurance is sometimes perceived as a lifestyle choice exclusively for the wealthy, it is often more accessible than you may think.
 Of course, the exact cost of cover can vary hugely, depending on provider, policy, and your personal situation, but a policy may cost less than some other forms of insurance.

 Read more about the cost of health insurance and ways to reduce the premiums you pay in our article How much does health insurance cost?